HUTFormer: Hierarchical U-Net Transformer for Long-Term Traffic Forecasting: Related work

 Although STGNN-based traffic forecasting has made significant progress, these models only focus on short-term traffic forecasting, and cannot handle long-term traffic forecasting.
 On the one hand, due to the high complexity, most of them can not handle long-term history data, let alone predict long-term future traffic conditions.
 On the other hand, apart from efficiency issues, long-term traffic forecasting also has its unique challenges, which require exploiting multi-scale representations of traffic data to capture the complex long-term traffic dynamics.

-\subsection{Long-Sequence Time Series Forecasting}
+\subsection{Long-sequence time series forecasting}

-Recently, long-sequence time series forecasting~\cite{2021Informer} has received much attention~\cite{2021Informer,2021AutoFormer,2022FEDFormer,2022Pyraformer,2023DLinear, 2019LogTrans, 2020ReFormer}.
+Recently, long-sequence time series forecasting~\citep{2021Informer} has received much attention~\citep{2021Informer,2021AutoFormer,2022FEDFormer,2022Pyraformer,2023DLinear}.
 They aim to make long-term future predictions by modeling long-term historical sequences.
-For example, Informer~\cite{2021Informer} proposes a ProbSparse self-attention mechanism to replace the standard self-attention, which enhances the predictive ability of the standard Transformer in the long-sequence forecasting problem.
-Autoformer~\cite{2021AutoFormer} designs an efficient Auto-Correlation mechanism to conduct dependencies discovery and information aggregation at the series level.
-DLinear~\cite{2023DLinear} rethinks Transformer-based techniques and proposes a simple linear model based on decomposition to achieve better accuracy.
+For example, Informer~\citep{2021Informer} proposes a ProbSparse self-attention mechanism to replace the standard self-attention, which enhances the predictive ability of the standard Transformer in the long-sequence forecasting problem.
+Autoformer~\citep{2021AutoFormer} designs an efficient Auto-Correlation mechanism to conduct dependencies discovery and information aggregation at the series level.
+DLinear~\citep{2023DLinear} rethinks Transformer-based techniques and proposes a simple linear model based on decomposition to achieve better accuracy. {Recently, many advanced Transformer-based models have been proposed, such as PatchTST~\citep{2023PatchTST}, Crossformer~\citep{2023Crossformer}, Scaleformer~\citep{Scaleformer}, and DSformer~\citep{DSformer}.}

 Although these models have made considerable progress in long-term time series forecasting, they are not designed for traffic data, which significantly affects their effectiveness in traffic forecasting problems.
 We discuss it from two aspects.
-First of all, there are strong correlations between multiple time series in traffic data, which is an important bottleneck in traffic forecasting~\cite{2018DCRNN}.
-However, long-sequence time series forecasting models usually do not pay attention to such spatial correlations.
-Second, as discussed in Section \ref{section:intro}, long-term traffic forecasting requires exploiting multi-scale representations of traffic data to capture the complex long-term traffic dynamics.
-However, long-sequence forecasting models usually rely on the self-attention mechanism and its variants, which can not explicitly generate multi-scale features.
+First of all, there are strong correlations between multiple time series in traffic data, which is an important bottleneck in traffic forecasting~\citep{2018DCRNN}.
+However, long-sequence time series forecasting models usually do not pay attention to such spatial correlations~\citep{2021Informer,2021AutoFormer,2022FEDFormer,2022Pyraformer,Triformer, Scaleformer}{, or are not efficient enough~\citep{2023Crossformer}.} Second, as discussed in Section \ref{section:intro}, long-term traffic forecasting requires exploiting multi-scale representations of traffic data to capture the complex long-term traffic dynamics.
+However, long-sequence forecasting models usually rely on the self-attention mechanism and its variants, which can not explicitly generate multi-scale features{~\citep{2021Informer,2021AutoFormer,2023PatchTST}}.